 Individuals wanting to file a disability grievance can reach out to any of the campus departments below for assistance.

-The Office for Inclusion and Equity (OIE) oversees the University’s process for investigating and resolving complaints of discrimination and/or harassment filed against University employees, contractors and visitors.
-OIE also serves as the primary liaison between the University and external civil rights related agencies.
-Individuals who feel they have been discriminated against or subjected to harassment should contact OIE.
+The Department of Investigation and Adjudication (DIA) oversees the University’s process for investigating and resolving complaints of discrimination and/or harassment filed against University employees, contractors and visitors.
+DIA also serves as the primary liaison between the University and external civil rights-related agencies.
+Individuals who feel they have been discriminated against or subjected to harassment should contact DIA.
 All inquiries will be kept confidential, to the extent permitted by law and University policy, and no person should fear retaliation.

 University Compliance Services